sugumaranalytics/Odoo-ERP-CRM/Day 1/Day1_Status.md

 ## 💡 Key Learnings

-- ERP integrates all business departments into a single system.
+- ERP integrates all business departments into one centralized system.
-- CRM focuses on managing customer relationships and sales activities.
+- CRM manages customer relationships and sales activities.
-- Odoo is an open-source ERP and CRM platform built mainly with Python and PostgreSQL.
+- Odoo is an open-source ERP and CRM platform built using Python and PostgreSQL.
-- Odoo provides modular applications such as Sales, CRM, Inventory, HR, Accounting, Manufacturing, and more.
+- Odoo offers modular applications for managing different business processes.
-- Businesses use ERP systems to improve efficiency, automate workflows, and make data-driven decisions.
+- ERP systems improve productivity, collaboration, and decision-making.

 ---